Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 3) Once you set up the light and the music, customers will start to come.

-4) Press yellow button to receive an order.
-(Press the button until your friend says "STOP")
+4) Press yellow button to receive an order (Press the button until your friend says "STOP").

-5) Type in the order that the spinning wheel indicates and press ENTER
+5) Type-in the order that spinning wheel indicates and press ENTER
 // 6) Start drawing Latte Art and make coffee for the customer
       //Dial PINK potentiometer to adjust the brush stroke size
 // 7) Once you finish making coffee, press READY to serve the coffee to the customer.